2014–15 Minnesota Golden Gophers women's basketball team

 The 2014–15 Minnesota Golden Gophers women's basketball team represented the University of Minnesota in the 2014-15 college basketball season.
-Led by first year head coach Marlene Stollings for the Golden Gophers, members of the Big Ten Conference, played their home games at Williams Arena in Minneapolis, Minnesota.
+Led by first-year head coach Marlene Stollings, the Golden Gophers, members of the Big Ten Conference, played their home games at Williams Arena in Minneapolis, Minnesota.
 They finished the season 23–10, 11–7 in Big Ten play to finish in sixth place.
-They advanced to the quarterfinals of the Big Ten women's tournament where they lost to Ohio State.
-They received at-large bid of the NCAA women's tournament where they were defeated by DePaul in the first round.
+They advanced to the quarterfinals of the Big Ten women's tournament, where they lost to Ohio State.
+They received an at-large bid to the NCAA women's tournament, where they were defeated by DePaul in the first round.